 Since the publication of the Bundle Protocol Specification (Experimental RFC 5050) in 2007, the Delay-Tolerant Networking (DTN) Bundle Protocol has been implemented in multiple programming languages and deployed to a wide variety of computing platforms.
 This implementation and deployment experience has identified opportunities for making the protocol simpler, more capable, and easier to use.
-The present document, standardizing the Bundle Protocol (BP), is adapted from RFC 5050 in that context.
+The present document, standardizing the Bundle Protocol (BP), is adapted from RFC 5050 in that context and obsoletes RFC 5050 for that reason.
+Significant changes from the Bundle Protocol specification defined in RFC 5050 are listed in section 13.
+In addition, those registry rules defined for RFC 5050 in RFC 6255 that are relevant to the current document have been transcribed into section 10, with modifications as necessary; therefore the rules defined in RFC 6255 are now relevant only to RFC 5050, so in obsoleting RFC 5050 we also obsolete RFC 6255.